LeBron James Fast Facts

 February 18, 2002 - James is featured on the cover of Sports Illustrated with the words, "The Chosen One."

-June 26, 2003 - Is chosen by the Cleveland Cavaliers as the NBA's first round draft pick.
+June 26, 2003 - Is chosen No. 1 overall by the Cleveland Cavaliers in the NBA draft.

 2004 - Earns the Eddie Gottlieb Trophy as Rookie Player of the Year.